GlenHarding/Collatz/ReadMe.md

 ### Optional Arguments

-'nc' = Don't calculate chain lengths (much faster!).
+'fc' = Calculate full chain length for each number (i.e. don't use 'chain of chains' method - slower).

 'p' = Print progress of calculation (will slow the calculation significantly).

-'s' = Single threaded (slower but can produce sequential output with the 'p' option).
+'s' = Single threaded (for testing - slower but will produce sequential output with the 'p' option).